intersystems-community/intersystems-servermanager/README.md

 A set of embedded servers with names beginning `default~` will appear at the end of the lists unless you add the property `"/hideEmbeddedEntries": true` to your `intersystems.server` object to hide them (see above).

-## Removing a Stored Password

-Use the server's context menu.
-Alternatively, run `InterSystems Server Manager: Clear Password from Keychain` from Command Palette.

 ---

 ## Technical Notes